 Measurement report field: Carries CSI measurements obtained by a sensing receiver.

+Note: Topic – SBP frames

 (Motion 38, 21/1692r4) A Sensing by Proxy Request frame, which allows a non-AP STA to invoke a sensing by proxy procedure, is defined.

 The format and contents of the Sensing by Proxy Request frame are TBD.